A weight loss journey requires a little push, and that’s where a meal replacement1 and protein shakes play a role.

 According to BeachBody, Shakeology is ‘the daily fuel for your goals, packed with the taste you love and the potent nutrition your body craves’.

 Some years back, Shakeology was in trouble over concerns of lead levels in their supplements, after an issued warning from Dr. Oz, who reported that this product had 12.7mg of lead per serving.

 Nevertheless, the manufacturer has since redeveloped their supplements to contend with the claims.

-But will Shakeology help the average person lose those extra pounds?
+But will Shakeology help the average person lose weight and those extra pounds?

 Read our unbiased Shakeology review to find out!

 Read more: 3 Best Fat Burners You Can Buy Right Now

 Shakeology is a nutritional shake commonly marketed as a superfood shake.